SoftlySplinter/sem1020-assign2/papers.md

 ### Pros

+* Positive results
+* Simple yet effective histograms

 ### Cons

 * Not directly intended for artwork
+* Not all of the technique is useful for artwork

 ## 9. [Stylistic Analysis of Paintings using Wavelets and Machine Learning](http://web.math.princeton.edu/ipai/dating.pdf)